How do I use Zoom to host a paid online event through Eventix?

 The first step is to create a webinar in Zoom.
 To create a paid webinar you’ll need a license.
 Zoom offers these licenses in different forms, the price being dependent on the number of visitors attending your webinar.
 The cheapest license is €37/month.
 This license allows 100 people to attend a webinar.
 You can purchase a webinar license on this page.

 Next, you set up your event.
-In the video, you can see how to set up a webinar on Zoom.
 It’s important that you toggle ‘Registration required’ on and ‘Require webinar password’ off.
 Visitors not needing to register means the webinar is free, and the use of a password makes buying a ticket unnecessary.

 When you’re creating a webinar you can change the URL.
 Just make sure the unique Zoom webinar stays intact.